Last revised on June 16, 2020.

 Healthy habits are important to protect yourself and others from potentially harmful germs.
 Germs are types of microbes, such as bacteria or viruses, which can cause diseases.
-They are spread directly from person to person, or indirectly by touching a surface that has been contaminated with them.
-Harmful germs can sometimes lead to serious illness, particularly in vulnerable populations such as young children, the elderly, or people with underlying medical conditions.
+They are spread directly from person to person or indirectly by touching a surface that has been contaminated with them.
+Harmful germs can sometimes lead to serious illness, particularly in populations at higher risk such as young children, older adults or people with underlying medical conditions.
 To reduce the spread of germs and to prevent yourself and others from getting sick, Ottawa Public Health recommends that you:

-- Wash your hands with soap and water, or use hand sanitizer
+- Wash your hands with soap and water, or use alcohol-based hand rub (hand sanitizer)

 - Cover your coughs and sneezes with a tissue or your arm, not your hand